julianbass/github-explorer/README.md

 From the root directory of the repository change into the server directory and build the docker image using the following command:

-`docker build . -t git-explorer-api`
+`sudo docker build . -t git-explorer-api`

 ### A Note on GitHub Rate limiting